ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ```

-NOTE: if something goes wrong, to debug singularity images, run the following command
+NOTE: **singularity may not like the `WORKDIR` setting in the Dockefile.
+A full path should then be added to the `ENTRYPOINT` setting and rebuild the container image**. if something goes wrong, to debug singularity images, run the following command

 ```
 singularity shell -C <image name>